Succeeding With Your Lawyer image

 Don't misinform your Doctor nor your Lawyer.

 Ethical obligations present a dilemma of sorts for lawyers, especially criminal defense lawyers.
 We can only exercise our best judgment on behalf of our clients if we know the truth.
 At the same time, we are not permitted to present a defense at trial or make a statement to the Court that we know to be dishonest.
 To a client dreading a lengthy prison term, this ethical conundrum might be reason enough to withhold the truth.
 A client might sensibly ask himself, “What possible good can come from disclosing the truth if it constrains my lawyer’s ability to fully represent me at trial?”
 But, a more enlightened client might ask himself, “Is it better to tell my lawyer the truth so that he might properly prepare my defense, or let him find out at my trial, after he is ensnared by his earlier strategic decisions?”
-I ask my clients to tell me the truth, just as every other successful lawyer does.
+We ask our clients to tell us the truth, just as every other successful law firm does.

 Keep Your Emotions in Check